 Potassium occurs in the soil in three forms: as exchangeable (available) potassium (K+) adsorbed onto the soil CEC; fixed by certain minerals from which it is released very slowly to available form; and in unavailable mineral forms (most of the potassium in soils).
 Plants take up potassium as the K+ ion.

-Other potassium materials used in specialty fertilizers also are listed in Table 1.2-11.
+Other potassium materials used in specialty fertilizers also are listed in Table: "Description of fertilizer materials".